-1.4.
+1.5.
 Background and strategy

-1.4.1.
+1.5.1.
 Background

-The Company intends to complete a Business Combination with a target company or business that primarily focuses on one of the Specific Healthcare Sectors.
+The Company's intention is to complete a Business Combination with a target company or business that primarily focuses on one of the Specific Healthcare Sectors.
 The Company believes there are many potential targets that meet these criteria that could become attractive public companies with long-term growth potential and attractive competitive positioning, leveraging its strategic and transactional experience and bringing advice and attention to potential business combination targets.